Battery Take-Back: A Sustainable Solution

 Scott Cassel (Moderator)

 This material is based upon work supported under a grant by the Rural Utilities Service, United States Department of Agriculture.
-Any opinions, finding, and conclusions or recommendations expressed in this material are solely the responsibility of authors and do not necessarily represent the official views of the Utilities Programs.
+Any opinions, findings, and conclusions or recommendations expressed in this material are solely the responsibility of the authors and do not necessarily represent the official views of the Rural Utilities Service.